History of Latvia: Foreign relations

 In October 1936 Latvia was elected as non-permanent member of the Council of the League of Nations and retained this place for three years.
 In 1935 embassy in Washington was re-opened, which later served as important center for Latvian Diplomatic Service during 50 years of Soviet occupation.

-After the Munich Agreement demonstrated the failure of collective security system, Latvia on December 13, 1938 proclaimed absolute neutrality.
-On March 28, 1939 Soviet Union without any discussions announced that it is interested in maintaining and defending Latvia's independence.
-On June 7, 1939 Latvia and Germany signed non-aggression treaty.
+After the Munich Agreement demonstrated the failure of collective security system, Latvia on December 13, 1938, proclaimed absolute neutrality.
+On March 28, 1939, Soviet Union without any discussions announced that it is interested in maintaining and defending Latvia's independence.
+On June 7, 1939, Latvia and Germany signed non-aggression treaty.

 World War II

 Soviet occupation under the Molotov–von Ribbentrop Pact

-The Soviet Union guaranteed its interests in the Baltics with the signing of the Molotov–Ribbentrop Pact between the Soviet Union and Nazi Germany on August 23, 1939.
+The Soviet Union prepared for Soviet annexation of Baltic countries with the signing of the Molotov–Ribbentrop Pact between the Soviet Union and Nazi Germany on August 23, 1939.
 Under threat of invasion, Latvia (along with Estonia and Lithuania) signed the Soviet–Latvian Mutual Assistance Treaty with Soviet Union, providing for the stationing of up to 25,000 Soviet troops on Latvian soil.
-Following the initiative from Nazi Germany, Latvia on October 30, 1939 concluded an agreement to "repatriate" ethnic Germans, most of whom had lived in the region for generations, in the wake of the impending Soviet takeover.
+Following the initiative from Nazi Germany, Latvia on October 30, 1939, concluded an agreement to "repatriate" ethnic Germans, most of whom had lived in the region for generations, in the wake of the impending Soviet takeover.